-Anatoly Legkodymov, founder of the crypto exchange Bitzlato, was arrested last week in Miami, Florida, in connection with a vast money laundering operation, accused of laundering more than $700 million in illicit funds in the past four years, according to the US Justice Department.
+Anatoly Legkodymov, founder of the crypto exchange Bitzlato, which had operations in Kenya, was arrested last week in Miami, Florida, in connection with a vast money laundering operation, accused of laundering more than $700 million in illicit funds in the past four years, according to the US Justice Department.

 Legkodymov and his executive team members allegedly run a high-tech network for known crooks,” including cybercriminals and drug dealers seeking to process dirty money between Bitzlato and Hydra, a popular darknet marketplace which was shuttered by U.S. and German authorities last year.

 The arrests were made in Cyprus and Spain and another questioned in Portugal.
 The founder was arrested in the US while the CEO, Financial director and Marketing director were arrested in Spain.
 There have been 8 house searches so far, 4 in Spain, 1 in Cyprus, 2 in Portugal, 1 in US and the authorities are taking down the digital infrastructure for further analysis and investigation.
 At the moment, seizures include crypto wallets worth about EUR 18 million in cryptocurrency, vehicles and electronic equipment.